 The Inn is literally located at the top of a small hill, surrounded by greenery as far as the eye can see and mountains beyond.
 The owners, Anne-Marie and Joe, are the kindest, nicest, warmest people one can ever meet and made us feel so much at home!
 Their hospitality and amazing lip smacking breakfast aside (which we had the next two mornings; they are also very accommodating of any dietary restrictions that you may have), what was most endearing to us was their love for animals and nature.
 They have a 100 acre property with a dog, cats (twins-Swepea’ and Two Toes), horses (stallion and mares), goats and chicken.
 Swepea’ took a shining to S as I snapped a gazellion photos of her being petted by him.
 They have several guest rooms and a loft above, separated from others(where we stayed) and get filled up pretty quickly due to their five star reviews.
 I cannot recommend this place highly enough, it was that awesome, so please book early should you ever visit for Vermont Fall foliage!

 We ended the evening on a spectacular note by strolling in downtown Montpelier and savoring some date-nibs and dandelion latte (coffee like concoction minus the caffeine, can be made vegan using almond or coconut milk) followed by a sumptuous dinner at Hen of the Woods in Waterbury, one of Vermont’s finest restaurants and a pioneer in the farm-to-table/locavorian food movement the state is famous for.
 In one of our many firsts (the first of them being seeing hens pecking at apples near the apple tree at the inn), we had a menu completely devoted to Vermont cheese.
 We sampled the softest goat cheese with immense trepidation since we are anything but cheese connoisseurs and were super happy with our choice.
-Post dinner, we chalked out our route for day 2 to chase some more fall colors, hoping against hope that Stowe would miraculously show us those blazing colors and fulfill our desire of seeing Vermont fall foliage.
+Post dinner, we chalked out our route for day 2 of our Vermont fall foliage drives sojourn, hoping against hope that Stowe would miraculously show us those blazing colors and fulfill our desire of seeing those dazzling colors.

 If morning indeed shows the rest of the day, we were off to a good start with a sumptuous breakfast of french toast drizzled with Vermont’s very own locally made Maple syrup, freshly squeezed orange juice, home baked banana-nut bread and granola with yogurt and berry compote, all thanks to our gracious hosts!
-We started off with our bellies full and decided to explore some of the local industries of Vermont lined along the byway on our hunt for some Vermont fall foliage.
+We started off with our bellies full and decided to explore some of the local industries of Vermont lined along the byway on our Vermont fall foliage drives mission.

 Vermont is famous for its wide variety of cheese, maple syrup and apple cider, while being home to famous chocolatiers such as Lake Champlain chocolates and Handcrafted American Pewter, Danforth Pewter.
 But the most famous export of Vermont, one that put the state on the world map, is perhaps its iconic Ben and Jerry’s ice-cream which true to its Vermont roots, is a business with a heart (think Love,peace,justice, ice cream served all in one).
 So a stop at the Ben and Jerry’s near Waterbury was a must and we took the painless, fun 25 min tour (includes a brief movie about the company, an aerial view of their production facility and tour guides explanation of how ice-cream is made and finally a taste testing on an unreleased flavor: ours was orange cream).
 Finally, we departed B&J with a scoop of Maple walnut, the flavor of the day.
 Ice-cream gave way to cider as we stopped along the famous Cold Hollow Cider Mills and sampled their cold cider, marveled at all kinds of apples, edible items made from maple syrup (candy of all kind) and left with some maple drops.
 Lake Champlain chocolates apparently serves the best hot chocolate in town and so how could I resist testing the claim?
 Needless to say, the hot cocoa tinged with spice hit the right spot!
 We gave into the old world charm of pewter and got some gifts (delicate chains with tiny animal pendants and drop earrings) from Danforth Pewter.